"""

 Executor Classes:

-- :class:`_AsyncExecutorMixin`: A mixin providing asynchronous run and submit methods, with support for synchronous mode.
+- :class:`AsyncProcessPoolExecutor`: A process pool executor providing asynchronous run and submit methods, with support for synchronous mode

 See Also: